Solar Initiatives

 Last Updated March 28, 2025

-Discussions about a Connector have a long history dating back to 2010 when the concept was first developed between the university and the City of Ann Arbor.
+Discussions about an ATS have a long history dating back to 2010 when the concept was first developed between the university and the City of Ann Arbor.
 Work to refine the possibilities has taken place gradually over the years and resulted in a long-range multi-year effort.
 Yet, a great deal of work and engagement lies ahead to determine transit routes, select equipment, receive approvals and complete construction.

 This project is still very early in the planning process.
-In early February 2025, U-M issued a Request for Proposals to identify prospective partners for an elevated automated transit system.
+In early February 2025, U-M issued a Request for Proposals to identify prospective partners for an automated transit system.
 The project is subject to Regental approval; therefore, it is possible a transit route will not be determined until 2026 or later.
 Completion would likely take an additional five years or more.

 When did this concept begin?